-Currently, the Northglenn Police Department oversees approximately 25 Neighborhood Watch programs in the city, but there are still many communities in the city that do not have one.
-If there isn’t already a Neighborhood Watch on your street feel free to contact the Northglenn Police Department and we will help you get one started.
+Currently, the Police Department oversees approximately 25 Neighborhood Watch groups in the city, but there are still many communities in the city that do not have one.
+If there is not already a Neighborhood Watch on your street feel free to contact the Police Department and we will help you get one started.

-1. The first thing is to visit your neighbors and explain that you are starting a Neighborhood Watch program for your neighborhood.
+1. Visit your neighbors and explain that you are starting a Neighborhood Watch program for your neighborhood.
 Inform them of the benefits of having a watch program and that you would appreciate their attendance at the start-up meeting.
 Have enough copies of the Watch Family Information Sheet to give to each family representative or participant attending.

 2. Talk with your neighbors and find out the best day of the week and time of day for a meeting.
 For the best results, the meeting should be held in a home on your block.
 Have them fill out their Watch Family Information Sheet prior to the first meeting.
 Inform them that you will get back to them about the time and day the first meeting will occur.

-3. After determining the best time and day of the week for a meeting, contact the Northglenn Police Department Community Relations unit at 303-450-8892 to schedule a time with them to attend your first meeting.
+3. After determining the best time and day of the week for a meeting, contact the Northglenn Police Department at 303.450.8852 to schedule a time with them to attend your first meeting.
 It is important to contact the Police Department at least 2-3 weeks in advance; their schedules are generally filled weeks in advance.

 4. Once a date and time have been set, fill out the meeting announcement flyer and distribute it to your neighbors.